Andrew Manuel Crespo

 Andrew Manuel Crespo (born 1983) is an American legal scholar.

 Early life and education

 Crespo is of Puerto Rican descent and was raised in Monroe, New York.
 He graduated from Harvard College in 2005, and earned his degree in law at Harvard Law School in 2008.
 During his time as a law student, Crespo served as the first Latino president of the Harvard Law Review.

 Career

-Crespo became a public defender specializing in juvenile law before joining the faculty at Harvard Law in 2014.
-At Harvard Law, Crespo was named Morris Wasserstein Public Interest Professor of Law.
+Crespo became a public defender specializing in juvenile law before joining the faculty at Harvard Law in 2015 as an assistant professor.
+There, Crespo was named Morris Wasserstein Public Interest Professor of Law.
 In 2021, Crespo cofounded the Institute to End Mass Incarceration at Harvard Law.
 In 2021, President Joseph Biden appointed Crespo to serve on the Presidential Commission on the Supreme Court of the United States.
 In 2022, Crespo was elected a member of the American Law Institute.
 Crespo is a member of the Academic Advisory Board of the American Constitution Society.